Stanley Center for Psychiatric Research

 Because of its remarkable complexity and inaccessibility to direct investigation, the human brain has given up its secrets grudgingly.
 Thus the Stanley Center aims to exploit the significant role of genetics in the pathogenesis of psychiatric diseases as an effective window into their biology and as clues to new therapeutics.
 This approach, grounded in genetics, was initiated by the founding director of the Center, Ed Scolnick, and supported by a visionary gift from the Stanley Medical Research Institute.
 At present, the Stanley Center, which also incorporates the former Psychiatric Disease Program at the Broad Institute, has substantial programs working to identify the genetic variants that confer risk of schizophrenia, bipolar disorder, autism, and attention deficit hyperactivity disorder.
 The Center also supports efforts in neurobiology, stem cell biology, chemical biology, biochemistry, behavior, and clinical investigation in service of discovering both disease mechanisms and new avenues to treatment.

 The Center has extensive collaborations with investigators both within the local Harvard and MIT communities and more broadly across the world.
-A current summary of the Stanley Center’s progress and plans is available in an Executive Summary from its 2011 Fifth Annual Progress Report (January 2012).
+A current summary of the Stanley Center’s progress and plans is available in an Executive Summary.
 Given the growing success of genetic analysis, Steven E. Hyman, who became the director of the Stanley Center in 2012, has begun a series of scientific meetings aimed at facilitating the development of tools that can use emerging genetic information to greatest advantage.